No matter where you go, gay lingo will always be colorful, witty, unabashed, and quite delightful. French gay slang is no different.

 Conclusion

 French gay slang, like its counterparts in English and other languages can be pretty funny but also offensive.
+You can also use it to converse the LGBTQ+ community and being gay in French.
 Use with caution!
+Remember to be always respectful and kind.

 In case you want to add more or know the English slang for some of the items mentioned above, feel free to sound off in the comments section.